vsky279/Open-Glider-Network-Groundstation/ognbase/binaries/README.md

 Besides the binary here, download the files in the "data" folder: config.json (template), index.html, style.css.

+## revision MB138

+### Major improvements
+* Fixed bugs that prevented decryption of FLARM packets in Europe
+* Fixed: no charging of the battery in T-Beam v1.2

 ## revision MB137

 ### Minor improvements